 You can add push notifications in your PWA using Google’s firebase.

-Go to plugin settings and click on push notification button.
+Go to plugin settings and click on the push notification button.
 Here you’ll have to enter your FCM key and JSON code.

 Create a new firebase project in firebase console.
 After creating the project you will find FCM Key and JSON in the project details section.